msydor3nko/FastAPI-Calculator/README.md

 * Activate virtual environment
 `pipenv shell`

-* Install all needed libraries from Pipfile
+* Install all needed libraries from 'Pipfile'
 `pipenv install --dev`

-* Run MongoDB into Docker container using 'docker-compose.yml' file `docker-compose up`
+* Run MongoDB into Docker container using 'docker-compose.yml' `docker-compose up`

-* Run ASGI server with App
+* Run ASGI server with working App
 `uvicorn main:app --reload`

 * Enter by provided link in '/docs' to interact with the App